CCW Home

 Why take your Initial CCW Course from Shasta Defense?

-In the Shasta Defense CCW Initial Classes (12 or 14 hour), you receive training and education beyond other ccw classes.
+In the Shasta Defense CCW Initial Classes (19 hours approx. which is more than California requires), you receive training and education beyond other ccw classes.

 In the Shasta Defense Initial CCW Classes:

 1. You will learn about the Tueller Drill and each student will individually perform it live fire (recording your results for potential future legal defense).
-During non holster classes a modified Tueller Drill is performed.
-Other courses merely discuss this as a "concept", or may do the "drill" as a group.
+Other courses merely discuss this as a "concept" because they have so many students.

 How can Shasta Defense give such individual instruction?
-Because my classes have no more than 4 students.
+Because my classes are small with personal attention.
 As an Attorney, I believe this information and exposure is very important.
 You get more training and exposure.

-2. Each student will perform live fire, as a mock police officer orders you to "drop your gun" (a specific method is used).
+2. Each student will perform live fire, as a mock police officer orders you to "drop your gun" (alternative methods are discussed with recommendations).
 This is done while you are doing a shooting drill.
 You will experience the essential need to avoid reflexive spin.
 This may save you from being shot by police after you defended your family.

 3. Each student will actually conduct a mock police officer interview following a "shooting".
 Alternatives are presented with recommendations.